‘Boris Johnson for PM’ plot splits warring Tories as backers push for second term

 If the seven-member Commons privileges committee rules against Mr Johnson, MPs could be asked to vote on a suspension serious enough to lead to the threat of a by-election in his seat.

-Additional steps being taken to ease Mr Johnson’s future return as a leader were compared by Sir James to a “sausage machine that I don’t think the public wants to see”.
+Additional steps being taken to ease Mr Johnson’s future return as leader were compared by Sir James to a “sausage machine that I don’t think the public wants to see”.
 But he said one minister who had resigned over Partygate had recently spoken to him about Mr Johnson and had been “in tears” over the realisation that the party had lost a vote-winner.

 Speaking about the drive to transfer more power to grassroots members at the expense of Tory MPs, who have kicked out three prime ministers in just five years, Sir James said: “The constitution of the party is really quite complex.
 It is not the answer to our problems.
 The answer is, first of all, MPs getting behind Rishi.
 And if that does not work, finding somebody else at whatever point.”